MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/manage-apps-and-solutions/missing-dependency-on-solution-import.md

 2. Resolve this issue based on the different types of dependencies described in the following sections:

-### Dependencies on solutions coming from an application
+### Missing Dependencies coming from a Dynamics 365 Application

 You can find these dependencies in the **Managed Solution** tab of the **Missing dependencies** page.
 To resolve this issue: